sparrowcode/sparrowcode.io-content/en/tutorials/live-activities.md

 ![Compact Live Activity in Dynamic Island.](https://cdn.sparrowcode.io/tutorials/live-activities/live-activity-type-compact.png)

-If more than one Live Activity is running, the system will select 2 of them.
+If more than one Live Activity is running, the system will select two of them.
 One will show on the left, attached to the island, and the other on the right, separated from the island in a circle.

 ![Minimal Live Activity in Dynamic Island.](https://cdn.sparrowcode.io/tutorials/live-activities/live-activity-type-minimal.png)